 You can reduce the overall heat in your home.
 Using energy-saving light bulbs and avoiding using the oven on hot days, you can reduce the amount of energy used to cool your home.
 The heat from a clothes dryer makes the house hotter.
 Make use of the great outdoors and hang your clothes outside.

 The cost for maintenance on an inverter AC unit is between $150 and $250.
-A non-inverter unit runs around $125 to $200.
-These units are more expensive than traditional central units to maintain because it requires more cleaning, and the parts are a little more difficult to reach.
+A non-inverter unit runs around $125 to $225.
+These units are more expensive than traditional central units to maintain because they require more cleaning, and the parts are a little more difficult to reach.
 The price is higher for inverter units due to the more complicated compressor, which takes longer to inspect and clean.

 |Type||Average Maintenance Cost (Labor Included)|